As an Amazon Affiliate I earn from qualifying purchases

 We will begin to learn how to knit a scarf from its simplest possible variant.
 For example, let our scarf is a rectangular 8 inches (20 cm) wide and 50 inches (150 cm) long.
 Here are the steps you have to follow while knitting a scarf.

 3. Calculate the number of stitches and rows you need, to knit a scarf.

 To begin a rectangular 8 in wide, you will need to cast on: 5.33

 sts/in x 8 in = 42.6 (round to 43) stitches.

 To make a scarf 50 inches long you have to knit: 7.5 rows/in x 50 in = 375 rows.

 Important note: Knit your own gauge swatch!
 Don't use mine, please.
 Most likely your gauge will be different than mine!

-Here is my warm and functional winter "rectangular".
-A simple rectangular and nothing else. :-) Patterns for this knitted scarf are available at the Knitted Scarf Pattern page.
+Here is my warm and functional winter rectangle.
+A simple rectangle and nothing else.
+Patterns for this knitted scarf are available at the Knitted Scarf Pattern page.
 Good luck with your knitting!